 If you take a military leave, but your coverage under the plan is terminated, for instance, because you do not elect the extended coverage, you will be treated as if you had not taken a military leave upon reemployment when the Plans Administration Committee determines whether an exclusion or waiting period applies once you are reinstated to the plan.
+The Plans Administration Committee may take other steps to administer the Plans in accordance with USERRA and the Department of Labor regulations thereunder.

-If you are on military leave for less than 18 months and you do not return to work at the end of your leave, you may be entitled to purchase continuation coverage for the remaining months, up to a total of 18 months.
+If you are on military leave for less than 24 months and you do not return to work at the end of your leave, you may be entitled to purchase COBRA continuation coverage, as your eligibility for COBRA will begin on the date your leave ends.

-Call your Benefits Service Center or contact your HR representative for more information about a military leave.
+Call the Benefits Service Center or contact your HR representative for more information about a military leave.